Rjj1512/Cravato/README.md

 # Cravato
-Food Ordering System
-A project for the Web Development and Design Subject.
+Food Ordering System: A project for the Web Development and Design Subject.<br>
-Back-end: Python's Django Framework.
+Back-end: Python's Django Framework.<br>
-Froont-end: HTML/CSS, BootStrap (v3 and v4) and JavaScript.
+Froont-end: HTML/CSS, BootStrap (v3 and v4) and JavaScript.<br>

 Developers: Sarvesh Joglekar and Rahil Jhaveri